Battling Culture and Society: How to Make Choices Today

 When he heard this, he became very sad, because he was a man of great wealth.
 [Luke 18:23 NIV]

 Mark’s Gospel says, “…the man’s face fell and he went away sad” (Mar.
 10:22).
 Is anything wrong with having great wealth?
 No. Not unless your great wealth is keeping you from Christ and your eternal life.
+The importance of wealth can override the importance of Christ and Jesus’ teachings.
+Biblical teachings are mandatory to battle culture and society.

 Let’s finish this passage of Scripture.

 Jesus looked at him and said, “HOW HARD IT IS for the rich to enter the kingdom of God!
 Indeed, it is easier for a camel to go through THE EYE OF A NEEDLE than for a rich man to enter the kingdom of God.”
 Those who heard this asked, “Who then can be saved?”
-Jesus replied, “What is impossible with men is possible WITH GOD.”
+Jesus replied, “What is impossible with men is possible WITH GOD.
 [Luke 18:24-27 NIV]

-The lesson I want us to take away is culture tells us wealth and many other things are more important than following/listening to Christ Jesus.
+The lesson I want us to take away is that culture tells us wealth and many other things are more important than following/listening to Christ Jesus.

 Do we see the ramifications here?
 We can listen to culture and miss coming to Christ, or we can navigate culture and thread “the eye of a needle” to enter the kingdom of God.

 Does culture attempt to tell you what success is or isn’t?
-Will culture tell you how you should raise your children, what you should allow your children to be taught in school even though you don’t want to raise them that way, or to be taught that stuff?
-Does culture tell you how to think, and how to talk even though you don’t agree?
-Will culture say profanity is okay even though you don’t want to hear it or want your children to hear it?
-Does culture maybe attempt to tell you what clothes to wear because it’s the style even though you’d like to wear something more modest?
-Culture even tells us what’s acceptable to say or not say even though we disagree, and on and on.
+Will culture tell you how you should raise your children, what you should allow your children to be taught in school, even though you don’t want to raise them that way, or to be taught that stuff?
+Does culture tell you how to think and how to talk, even though you disagree?
+Will culture say profanity is okay, even though you don’t want to hear it or want your children to listen to it?

 Culture will beat on you relentlessly until you finally give in or at least compromise and soften to it.
-Do you realize the majority of why you are so busy, so in debt, your family is dysfunctional, marriage is failing, why you are so stressed, sick, and angry, and what primarily keeps you from Christ is you, and so many, follow culture instead of following Christ?
-And, faces fall as they/we walk away from Christ sad.
+Do you realize that the majority of why you are so busy, so in debt, your family is dysfunctional, marriage is failing, why you are so stressed, sick, and angry, and what primarily keeps you from Christ is you, and so many follow culture instead of following Christ?
+And, faces fall as they/we walk away from Christ, sad.
 It’s HARD to navigate culture and thread the needle of the kingdom of God, but it’s not impossible WITH God.

 As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him.
 She had a sister called Mary, who sat at the Lord’s feet listening to what he said.
 But Martha was distracted by all the preparations that had to be made.
 She came to him and asked, “Lord, don’t you care that my sister has left me to do the work by myself?
 Tell her to help me!”
 [Luke 10:38-40 NIV]

 How would you cook for the Son of God?
 I think Martha cooked some “soul food.”
 Jesus would enjoy soul food.
 I made a menu: cornbread, sliced onions, sliced tomatoes, fried chicken, black-eyed peas, and collard greens (no Deviled Eggs).
-For dessert Angel Food Cake and Heavenly Delight.
+For dessert, Angel Food Cake and Heavenly Delight.
 Then make Divinity candy for Jesus to take on the road.

-Martha was busy, busy in the kitchen thinking Mary was helping, but when she looked around there was no Mary!
+Martha was busy, busy in the kitchen, thinking Mary was helping, but when she looked around, there was no Mary!
 Where’s Mary?
 There she was – just sitting.
 She “sat at the lord’s feet listening to what he said.”

 At that time, and somewhat today, culture said a woman’s place was/is in the kitchen.
 Mary had no place in the room with the men!
 To me, this is the overruling theme and truth of this story.
 What Mary did was radical and a disgrace to their culture.
 Here’s what their culture said.